 The Emrys Foundation Board of Directors

-Vice President Carol Young Gallagher
+Vice President: Carol Young Gallagher

-Secretary: Kylie Felker
+Treasurer: Kylie Felker

 Jan Bailey is a recipient of the South Carolina Arts Commission Fellowship in Poetry and the author of three poetry collections.
 Along with member Alice Patterson, she formed the Emrys Reading Room Series and served for a number of years as Poetry Editor of the Emrys Journal.
 She was Instructor in Creative Writing at the Greenville Fine Arts Center and Chair of the Creative Writing Department at the South Carolina Governor’s School for the Arts and Humanities.